Driving Under the Influence

-Driving Under the Influence (DUI), commonly called “Drunk Driving” refers to operating a motor vehicle while one’s blood alcohol content is able the legal limit set by statute, which supposedly is the level at which a person cannot drive safely.
+Driving Under the Influence (DUI) or Driving While Intoxicated (DWI), commonly called “Drunk Driving” refers to operating a motor vehicle while one's blood alcohol content is able the legal limit set by statute, which supposedly is the level at which a person cannot drive safely.
 While DUI charges are usually the result of alcohol consumption, it is very important to understand that the user of illegal AND legal drugs (including prescription and over the counter medication) can lead to a DUI arrest.

 DUI arrests can be based on many different factors.
 The most common evidence used in the prosecution of a DUI are the breath and blood tests.
 These tests are designed to show the amount of alcohol in a driver's blood.
 The statutory threshold for DUI is .08 (lower for individuals under the age of 21).
 For marijuana or “green DUI's” the THC concentration in the blood of the driver must be 5.00 or more.